richardtreier/avorion-econ-v2/README.md

 This tool takes the in-game lua files for goods and factories and makes the data accessible.

-Visit the live version [here](https://richardtreier.github.io/avorion-econ-v2/).

-This is based on [Omnicrola/avorion-econ](https://github.com/Omnicrola/avorion-econ) / [Live Version](https://omnicrola.github.io/avorion-econ/.
+This is based on [Omnicrola/avorion-econ](https://github.com/Omnicrola/avorion-econ) / [Live Version](https://omnicrola.github.io/avorion-econ/).
 This version is a rewrite in SvelteKit with a few added features.

 ## Features